 The exact cause of bipolar disorder is not known.
-Heredity is thought to be involved in the development of bipolar disorder.
-Also, certain substances the body produces, such as the neurotransmitters norepinephrine or serotonin, may not be regulated normally.
+Heredity is thought to be involved in the development of this disorder.
+Also, in people with bipolar disorder, certain substances the body produces, such as the neurotransmitters norepinephrine or serotonin, may not be regulated normally.
 (Neurotransmitters are substances that nerve cells use to communicate.)

 Bipolar disorder sometimes begins after a stressful event, or such an event triggers another episode.
 However, no cause-and-effect relationship has been proved.

-The manic symptoms in bipolar disorder can occur in certain other disorders, such as high levels of thyroid hormone (hyperthyroidism Hyperthyroidism Hyperthyroidism is overactivity of the thyroid gland that leads to high levels of thyroid hormones and speeding up of vital body functions.
+The manic symptoms in bipolar disorder can occur for other reasons, such as certain illnesses, such as high levels of thyroid hormone (hyperthyroidism Hyperthyroidism Hyperthyroidism is overactivity of the thyroid gland that leads to high levels of thyroid hormones and speeding up of vital body functions.
 Graves disease is the most common cause of hyperthyroidism... read more ).
-Also, manic episodes may be caused or triggered by drugs, such as cocaine Cocaine Cocaine is an addictive stimulant drug made from leaves of the coca plant.
+Also, manic episodes may be caused or triggered by medications (such as corticosteroids) or illicit drugs (such as cocaine Cocaine Cocaine is an addictive stimulant drug made from leaves of the coca plant.
 Cocaine is a strong stimulant that increases alertness, causes euphoria, and makes people feel powerful.
-High doses... read more and amphetamines Amphetamines Amphetamines are stimulant drugs that are used to treat certain medical conditions, but are also subject to abuse.
-Amphetamines increase alertness, enhance physical performance, and produce... read more .
+High doses... read more and amphetamines Amphetamines Amphetamines are stimulant drugs that are used to treat certain medical conditions but are also subject to abuse.
+Amphetamines increase alertness, enhance physical performance, and produce euphoria... read more ).

 Symptoms of Bipolar Disorder

 Episodes consist of depression, mania, or less severe mania (hypomania).
-Only a minority of people alternate back and forth between mania and depression during each cycle.
+Only a minority of people alternate between mania and depression during each cycle.
 In most, one or the other predominates to some extent.

-People with bipolar disorder may attempt or complete suicide Suicidal Behavior Suicide is death caused by an intentional act of self-harm that is designed to be lethal.
-Suicidal behavior includes completed suicide, attempted suicide, and suicidal ideation.
-Suicide usually... read more .
+People with bipolar disorder may attempt or complete suicide Suicidal Behavior Suicide is death caused by an act of self-harm that is intended to be lethal.
+Suicidal behavior includes completed suicide, attempted suicide, and suicidal ideation (thoughts and ideas).
+Suicide... read more .
 Over their lifetime, they are at least 15 times more likely to complete suicide than the general population.

-Depression in bipolar disorder resembles depression Symptoms A short discussion of prolonged grief disorder.
-Depression is a feeling of sadness and/or a decreased interest or pleasure in activities that becomes a disorder when it is intense enough to... read more that occurs alone.
-People feel excessively sad and lose interest in their activities.
+Depression in bipolar disorder resembles depression Symptoms Depression is a feeling of sadness and/or a decreased interest or pleasure in activities that becomes a disorder when it is intense enough to interfere with functioning.
+It may follow a recent... read more that occurs alone.
+People with depression feel excessively sad and lose interest in their activities.
 They think and move slowly and may sleep more than usual.
 Their appetite may be increased or decreased, and they may gain or lose weight.
 They may be overwhelmed with feelings of hopelessness and guilt.
-They may be unable to concentrate or to make decisions.
+They may be unable to concentrate or make decisions.

 Psychotic symptoms Symptoms Schizophrenia is a mental disorder characterized by loss of contact with reality (psychosis), hallucinations (usually, hearing voices), firmly held false beliefs (delusions), abnormal thinking... read more (such as hallucinations and delusions) are more common in depression that occurs in bipolar disorder than in depression that occurs alone.